sambranaivan/CardScriptsWiki/Parameter-naming-convention.md

 - chk: check (as in, "activation check").
 The core runs the function with chk being 0 when it performs the activation check and with chk being 1 when the effect is activated.
 - chkc: needed in effects that target for effects that can redirect the targeting to another card (e.g. `Cairngorgon, Antiluminescent Knight`).

-Here is an example in Galaxy Charity's script:
+Here is an example in Galactic Charity's script:
 ```lua
 --銀河の施し
 --Galactic Charity